spcbfr/ascii-go/README.md

 3. run `go build .`
 4. run `./ascii-go` (`ascii-go.exe` if you're on windows) you should see the usage instructions

+The result is best viewed with a zoomed-out text editor with no-syntax highlighting, a low line-height improves the effect further too.

 **Note:** if the output doesn't look totally right, try using the `--invert` flag. this uses denser characters for lower brightness pixels and vice-versa

 Happy Ascii-ing!